ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 and their mutual interaction for a comprehensive view of salient structural/functional relationships.
-Such research is facilitated by standardized anatomical coordinate systems, such as the well-known Allen Common Coordinate Framework version 3 (CCFv3), and the ability to map to such reference atlases.
-The Advanced Normalization Tools Ecosystem (ANTsX) is a comprehensive open-source software image analysis toolkit, including template building and mapping functionality, with applicability to multiple organ systems, modalities, and animal species.
-Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain of different developmental ages including the prerequisite preprocessing steps.
-Additionally, as a further illustration of ANTsX capabilities, we use these publicly available mouse brain atlases to generate a velocity flow-based mapping encompassing the entire developmental trajectory, which we also make available to the public.
+Such research is facilitated by standardized anatomical coordinate systems, such as the well-known Allen Common Coordinate Framework , and the ability to spatially map to such standardized spaces.
+The Advanced Normalization Tools Ecosystem (ANTsX) is a comprehensive open-source software image analysis toolkit, which includes template building and mapping functionality, with applicability to multiple organ systems, modalities, and animal species.
+Herein, we illustrate the utility of ANTsX for generating precision spatial mappings of the mouse brain using the recently proposed Developmental Common Coordinate Framework.
+These longitudinal, discretely sampled atlases are used to generate a velocity flow-based mapping spanning the spatiotemporal domain of the developmental trajectory with future work accommodating the introduction of additional developmental time points.

 \clearpage# Introduction {-}

 Over the past two decades there have been significant advancements in mesoscopic analysis of the mouse brain.
-It is now possible to track single cell neurons in 3-D across full mouse brains [@Keller:2015aa], observe whole brain developmental changes on a cellular level [@La-Manno:2021aa], associate brain regions and tissues with their genetic composition [@Wen:2022aa], and locally characterize neural connectivity [@Oh:2014aa].
+It is now possible to track single cell neurons in mouse brains [@Keller:2015aa], observe whole brain developmental changes on a cellular level [@La-Manno:2021aa], associate brain regions and tissues with their genetic composition [@Wen:2022aa], and locally characterize neural connectivity [@Oh:2014aa].
 Much of this scientific achievement has been made possible due to breakthroughs in high resolution imaging techniques that permit submicron, 3-D imaging of whole mouse brains.
 Associated research techniques such as micro-optical sectioning tomography [@Gong:2013aa,@Li:2010aa], tissue clearing [@Keller:2015aa;@Ueda:2020aa], spatial transcriptomics [@Stahl:2016aa,@Burgess:2019aa] are all well-utilized in the course of scientific investigations of mesoscale relationships in the mouse brain.

 An important component of this research is the ability to map the various image data to anatomical reference frames